My Credit File Explained

 You can’t do anything to fix your bad credit history apart from waiting for the information to expire.
 Paying off defaults and judgements will not remove them from your credit history; however, taking this action will prevent creditors from taking legal action against you.

 What can I do if there is a mistake on my credit history?

 If you believe that there is a genuine mistake with your credit history, then you need to discuss the matter with the creditor who has listed you.
-Veda Advantage can not remove the information.
+Equifax can not remove the information.
 The creditor needs to notify them that the notation was listed in error, and then it will be removed.

 Can I get a debt consolidation loan if I have bad credit?